 LINES OF FIRE A CURRICULUM GUIDE FEATURING 21ST CENTURY WARTIME CORRESPONDENCES

-This free curriculum guide is designed around unforgettable primary source documents that tell the history of 9/11 and its effects through the words of American service members and their families.
-The complete guide includes six lessons for educators of grades 9-12, and is suited to both Social Studies and/or English classes.
+Written in partnership with New York Times bestselling author Andrew Carroll, this free curriculum guide is designed around unforgettable primary source documents that tell the history of 9/11 and its effects through the words of American service members and their families.
+The complete guide includes six lessons for educators of grades 9-12, and is suited to both Social Studies and English classes.
 Teachers are encouraged to use this curriculum guide in tandem with our in-person or virtual veteran visits to classrooms.
-Contact us to learn more!

 LESSON 1 | THE INCREDIBLE BOATLIFT OF 9/11: "ADOPTED POEMS"